Why People Believe Strangers on the Internet More than Brands

 That’s why a creator with a phone can be more persuasive than a global brand with decades of expertise.

 When a creator recommends something, they are risking their reputation, their audience, and their income immediately.
 The downside is fast, visible, and personal.
+If a recommendation is a bust, their followers will not just feel disappointed, they’ll feel betrayed.
+The creator will have put their own wealth above their obligation to their fans – and that’s a sure way to lose followers.

 If they promote things their audience doesn’t believe in, the penalty is immediate.